 Which rules apply for website cookies in the EU at this moment?

-The current version of the ePrivacy Directive (ePD) came into effect in 2011 in the EU/EEA countries.
+- The current version of the ePrivacy Directive (ePD) came into effect in 2011 in the EU/EEA countries.
+It is transposed into national law across the European member states.
 It clearly states, that websites are obliged to collect their users’ informed consent before the website can store cookies on the users’ devices.

-An ePrivacy Regulation (ePR) is currently being negotiated in the EU and will eventually repeal the ePD.
-The ePR is expected to come into effect in 2021-22.
+The ePrivacy Regulation (ePR) is currently being negotiated in the EU and will eventually repeal the ePrivacy Directive.
+The ePR is expected to come into effect in 2020-21.

 Cookies clearly exempt from consent according to EU advisory body on data protection- WP2910 include:

-- user-input cookies (session-id) such as first-party cookies to keep track of the user's input when filling online forms, shopping carts, etc.
+- user-input cookies (session-id) such as first-party cookies to keep track of your user's input when filling online forms, shopping carts, etc.

-- authentication cookies used to identify the user once he/she has logged
+- authentication cookies used to identify your user once logged in

 - user-centric security cookies used to detect authentication abuses